UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/functions_rust.md

 open file for example).
 In the previous section we saw one approach to dealling with an error, which is to return an optional value from the function.
 Another approach is to use a Rust `Result` type.
-This is a type that can either be a value or an error.
-For example, let us define a function for solving a particular problem (e.g. a root-finding problem).
+This is a type that can either be a value or a specified error type.
+As an example, let us define a function for solving a particular numerical problem (e.g. a root-finding problem).
 This function has an input argument `x` of type `f64`, but the solver we are writing can only solve the given problem for $x > 2.0$.
 Furthermore, even if $x > 2.0$ it is possible that the function fails to find a solution to the problem.

 Since we have two possible points of failure, we decide to use a `Result` to make the caller aware of any failures, and what in particular has gone wrong.